sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 ## HTTP/3 + gRPC + Go
 HTTP/3 with gRPC is a bit of a complicated story.
 I covered this a bit in my [gRPC: The Good Parts](/posts/grpc-the-good-parts/) post but the gist is that no decision has been made to support HTTP/3.

+There is an [open issue](https://github.com/grpc/grpc/issues/19126) to discuss this and there is an [official proposal](https://github.com/grpc/proposal/blob/master/G2-http3-protocol.md) also discussing the idea.

-- **C#**: [dotnet-grpc](https://devblogs.microsoft.com/dotnet/http-3-support-in-dotnet-6/#grpc-with-http-3) is the pioneer here, already containing an implementation of a HTTP/3 transport for gRPC.
+- **C#**: [dotnet-grpc](https://devblogs.microsoft.com/dotnet/http-3-support-in-dotnet-6/#grpc-with-http-3) is the pioneer here, already containing an implementation of an HTTP/3 transport for gRPC.
-- **Rust**: [Tonic with the Hyper transport](https://github.com/hyperium/tonic/issues/339) appears to be able to support this, although I'm not sure if there's good examples of this in the wild yet.
+- **Rust**: [Tonic with the Hyper transport](https://github.com/hyperium/tonic/issues/339) appears to be able to support this, although I'm not sure if there are good examples of this in the wild yet.
-- **Go**: ConnectRPC for Go uses the standard library http.Handlers, so any http server implementation can be used, including the transport available in [quic-go](https://github.com/quic-go/quic-go).
+- **Go**: [ConnectRPC](https://github.com/connectrpc/connect-go) for Go uses the standard library http.Handlers, so any http server implementation can be used, including the transport available in [quic-go](https://github.com/quic-go/quic-go).

+If you know about other gRPC implementations that can work with HTTP/3 (client or server), let me know.
+These are only the ones I know about.

 When learning about HTTP/3 I always like getting my hands dirty and using it.
 I feel like this is the best way to learn.
 Since Go is my current working language, I decided to explore HTTP/3 using ConnectRPC in Go.
 I'm including the full examples in this article because I've looked and haven't really been able to find good examples for this.
 I hope it's helpful for others.
 The full working examples are on [a git repo](https://github.com/sudorandom/example-connect-http3/) that I made for this post.
 Some examples will have things like imports omitted for brevity.